andhini/Flapping-foils/index.md

 The sweep back angle in animal propulsion surfaces such as fishtails, mammal flukes, and aquatic flippers is shown to have a negligible influence on fluid dynamic force and power.
 As such, animal fins and flukes can occur over a wide range of sweep angles without a propulsion penalty, explaining the observed variation in nature.

-The following link provide an interactive parallel-axis plot for the study results we did on the sweep angle & aspect ratio variation: [Interactive Parcoords](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/parallel_plotly.html).
-Unfortunately, it the interactive graph is very heavy to be embeded in this page.
+The following link provide an interactive parallel-axis plot for the study results we did on the sweep angle & aspect ratio variations: [Interactive Parcoords](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/parallel_plotly.html).
+Unfortunately, the interactive graph is very heavy to be embeded in this page.

-The static graph is also provided in github [link](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/ParallelPlot_MatplotlibVersion.png) along with the data in csv.
+The static graph is also provided in github [link](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/ParallelPlot_MatplotlibVersion.png) along with the data in csv filetype.
 The static graph looks like this :

 ![staticParcoord](https://andhini.github.io/Flapping-foils/Parallel-Coordinate_SweepAngle/ParallelPlot_MatplotlibVersion.png)